 Secondary Home Onsite / Guest House / Detached ADU

-- by square footage with discount of $75.
+- by square footage pricing above, with discount of $75.

-- Outbuildings: Please contact us so we may gather accurate information
+- Outbuildings: Starting at $150; Please contact us so we may gather accurate information

-- An agreed upon list to be sent prior to re-inspection
+- An agreed upon item list for re-inspection to be sent 48 hours prior to appointment.

 - Radon Testing w/home inspection: $150